Six Reasons to Take This Course

 I. Presentation Layer: ASCII, Encryption, Codecs

-J. Application Layer: SMTP, HTML, English …
+J. Application Layer: HTML, SMTP, English …

-K. Protocol Stack in Operation: Babushka Dolls
+K. Protocol Stack in Operation: Eg. Babushka Dolls

 L. Standards Organizations

-13. IP Networks, Routers and Addresses
+14. IP Networks, Routers and Addresses

-D. Routers and Customer Edge (CE)
+F. Routers and Customer Edge (CE)

 G. Public and Private IPv4 Addresses

-H. Network Address Translation
+H. Network Address Translation (NAT)

-I. IPv6 Address Allocation and Address Types
+J. IPv6 Address Types and Address Allocation

-14. MPLS and Carrier Networks
+15. MPLS and Carrier Networks

-A. Carrier Packet Network Basics
+A Carrier Packet Network Basics

 C. Provider Equipment at the Customer Premise